aw-junaid/PostgreSQL/Working in PostgreSQL/How to Use FULL OUTER JOIN in PostgreSQL.md

-In PostgreSQL, the `RIGHT JOIN` (or `RIGHT OUTER JOIN`) is not directly supported.
-However, you can achieve the same result by reversing the order of the tables in a `LEFT JOIN`.
+In PostgreSQL, the `FULL OUTER JOIN` is not directly supported.
+However, you can achieve the same result by using a combination of `LEFT JOIN` and `RIGHT JOIN`.
 Here's how you can do it:

-### Using LEFT JOIN to Simulate RIGHT JOIN in PostgreSQL
+### Using LEFT JOIN and RIGHT JOIN to Simulate FULL OUTER JOIN in PostgreSQL

 1. **Connect to Your Database**:
    ```bash